-- 4.8.6.3 Anti-Doping Organizations with authority to conduct Testing on an Athlete in a Registered Testing Pool shall conduct Out-of-Competition Testing on that Athlete using the Athlete's Whereabouts Filing.
-Although Code Article 2.4 Whereabouts Requirements include the provision of a 60-minute time slot, Testing shall not be limited to the 60-minute time slot provided by the Athlete.
-To ensure Out-of-Competition Testing is unpredictable to the Athlete, Anti-Doping Organizations shall also consider other whereabouts information provided e.g., regular activities to test the Athlete. - 4.8.6.4 An International Federation or National Anti-Doping Organization that maintains a Registered Testing Pool shall use ADAMS to ensure that: - a) The information provided by the Athlete is stored safely and securely; - b) The information can be accessed by (i) authorized individuals acting on behalf of the International Federation or National Anti-Doping Organization (as applicable) on a need to know basis only; (ii) WADA; and (iii) other Anti-Doping Organizations with authority to conduct Testing on the Athlete in accordance with Code Article 5.2; and - c) The information is maintained in strict confidence at all times, is used exclusively for the purposes set out in Code Article 5.5 and is destroyed in accordance with the International Standard for the Protection of Privacy and Personal Information once it is no longer relevant. - 4.10.4.3 4.8.6.5 Athletes under the Testing Authority of a National Anti-Doping Organization and an International Federation should only be in one Registered Testing Pool to avoid duplication of Testing Pooland maximize the use of resources.
+Athletes under the Testing Authority of a National Anti-Doping Organization and an International Federation should only be in one Registered Testing Pool to avoid duplication of Testing and maximize the use of resources.
 While being included in more than one Registered Testing Pool is possible, Athletes shall only file one set of whereabouts information.
 If the Athlete is included in the International Federation's Registered Testing Pool and in the National Anti-Doping Organization's Registered Testing Pool (or in the Registered Testing Pool of more than one National Anti-Doping Organization or more than one International Federation, then each of them shall notify in writing the Athlete that they are in its pool.
-Prior to doing so, however, they shall agree between themselves to whom the Athlete shall provide their Whereabouts Filings, and that the Anti-Doping Organization that the Athlete files their whereabouts to shall be the whereabouts custodian.
-Each notice sent to the Athlete shall specify that they shall provide their Whereabouts Filings to that Anti-Doping Organization only (and it will then share that information with the other, and with, will be accessible to any other Anti-Doping Organizations havingthat have authority to conduct Testing on that Athlete) via ADAMS.
+Prior to doing so, however, they shall agree between themselves to whom the Athlete shall provide their Whereabouts Filings, the Anti-Doping Organization that the Athlete files their whereabouts to shall be the whereabouts custodian.
+Each notice sent to the Athlete shall specify that they shall provide their Whereabouts Filings to that Anti-Doping Organization only and that information, will be accessible to any other Anti-Doping Organizations that have authority to conduct Testing on that Athlete via ADAMS.

-[Comment to 4.8.6.54.10.4.3: If the respective Anti-Doping Organizations cannot agree between themselves which of them will take responsibility for collecting the Athlete's whereabouts information, and for making it available to the other Anti-Doping Organizations with authority to test the Athlete, then they should each explain in writing to WADA how they believe the matter should be resolved, and WADA will decide based on the best interests of the Athlete.
+[Comment to 4.10.4.3: If the respective Anti-Doping Organizations cannot agree between themselves which of them will take responsibility for collecting the Athlete's whereabouts information, and for making it available to the other Anti-Doping Organizations with authority to test the Athlete, then they should each explain in writing to WADA how they believe the matter should be resolved, and WADA will decide based on the best interests of the Athlete.
 WADA's decision will be final and may not be appealed.]

-4.10.5 4.8.7 Entering and Leaving a Registered Testing Pool
+4.10.5 Entering and Leaving a Registered Testing Pool

-- 4.10.5.1 4.8.7.1 The International Federation or National Anti-Doping Organization (as applicable) shall notify in writing each Athlete designated for inclusion in its Registered Testing Pool of the following: - a) The fact that they have been included in its Registered Testing Pool with effect from a specified date in the future; - b) The whereabouts requirements with which they shall therefore comply including that it is the Athlete's responsibility to ensure that they provide all the information required in a Whereabouts Filing as outlined in Article 4.10.6.2 accurately and in sufficient detail to enable any Anti-Doping Organization wishing to locate the Athlete for Testing on any given day in the quarter at the times and locations specified by the Athlete in their Whereabouts Filing for that day, including but not limited to during the 60-minute time slot specified for that day in the Whereabouts Filing; - c) The Consequences if they fail to comply with those whereabouts requirements including Filing Failures and Missed Tests and their right to contest any of these that may be asserted against them; and - d) That their Whereabouts Filing will be shared through ADAMS with other Anti-Doping Organizations that have authority to conduct Testing on them and that they may also be tested by other Anti-Doping Organizations with authority to conduct Testing. and
+- 4.10.5.1 The International Federation or National Anti-Doping Organization (as applicable) shall notify in writing each Athlete designated for inclusion in its Registered Testing Pool of the following: - a) The fact that they have been included in its Registered Testing Pool with effect from a specified date in the future; - b) The whereabouts requirements with which they shall therefore comply including that it is the Athlete's responsibility to ensure that they provide all the information required in a Whereabouts Filing as outlined in Article 4.10.6.2 accurately and in sufficient detail to enable any Anti-Doping Organization wishing to locate the Athlete for Testing on any given day in the quarter at the times and locations specified by the Athlete in their Whereabouts Filing for that day, including but not limited to during the 60-minute time slot specified for that day in the Whereabouts Filing;

+- c) The Consequences if they fail to comply with those whereabouts requirements including Filing Failures and Missed Tests and their right to contest any of these that may be asserted against them; - d) That their Whereabouts Filing will be shared through ADAMS with other Anti-Doping Organizations that have authority to conduct Testing on them and that they may be tested by other Anti-Doping Organizations; and